-- 11) The Company's investments in marketable equity securities are classified as available-for-sale. - (2) Other current investments includes U.S. Government Securities, corporate bonds, mutual funds and time deposits (with original maturities greater than 90 days, but less than one year). - [3] Includes The Washington Post Company Deferred Compensation Plan and supplemental savings plan benefits under The Washington Post Company Supplemental Executive Retirement Plan.
+- (1) The Company's investments in marketable equity securities are classified as available-for-sale.
+(2) Other current investments includes U.S. Government Securities, corporate bonds, - (2) Other current investments includes U.S. Government Securities, corporate bonds, mutual funds and time deposits (with original maturities greater than 90 days, but less than one year). - than one year).
+(3) Includes The Washington Post Company Deferred Compensation Plan and supplemental savings plan benefits under The Washington Post Company Supplemental Executive Retirement Plan.